-If your deployment task fails and you are unable to determine the cause through the Activity page, Activity log, deployment task details, or notification messages, see your Serena Release Manager administrator.
-Information on troubleshooting is in the Serena Release Manager Installation and Configuration Guide "Troubleshooting" chapter.
+If your deployment task fails and you are unable to determine the cause through the Activity page, Activity log, deployment task details, notification messages, or documentation, see your Serena Release Manager administrator.
+Information on troubleshooting is in Serena Release Manager Installation and Configuration.